 "We're going from 6 to 14," said Miller, an age-progression specialist.
 "Our goal is to create someone who looks like that missing child."

 Miller says that most of a person's identity is "in the eyes," and he is using photographs of the child's parents as a guide.
 Although not 100 percent accurate, the art of age progressing has helped identify children missing for long periods of time.

 Center officials said that moving from their smaller quarters in Arlington to the 76-year-old building in Old Town with its 63,000 square feet will help them expand their search for children.
 The 1999 operating budget is $22.2 million, nearly half of which comes from donations, and the center also will serve as world headquarters for the newly formed International Centre for Missing and Exploited Children, they said.

 Charles B. Wang, chairman and chief executive of Computer Associates International Inc., whose donation of $5 million in funding and technology enabled the move to Alexandria, said he hopes the center will serve as the "nerve center" for reuniting families around the world.

-Disseminating information about a missing child used to take days or weeks, but it now can now be done "almost instantly," greatly increasing the chance of finding a child before harm is done, Allen said.
+What used to take days or weeks to disseminate information about a missing child can now be done "almost instantly" and greatly increases the chances of finding a child before harm is done, Allen said.